 Denise Giarrusso is the Associate Director of Student Support Services at Florida State College at Jacksonville.
 She has a Master of Arts degree in Rehabilitation and Mental Health Counseling, and more than thirty years’ experience working with Floridians with disabilities in a variety of settings.
 In her current position, she collaborates with administrators, faculty, staff, and student to navigate accommodation to reduce or eliminate barriers and insure access within the college community.
 In addition, she works closely with local county school personnel, Project 10: Transition Education Networks, state, federal and local nonprofit agencies to promote awareness of accessibility services available to postsecondary students and coordinates referrals to meet individual student needs.

-Chris Hallissey holds a master’s degree in Rehabilitation and Mental Health counseling from USF.
+Chris Hallissey holds a master’s degree in Rehabilitation and Mental Health Counseling from USF.
 He is a Certified Rehabilitation Counselor, Licensed Mental Health Counselor, Nationally Certified Counselor, Internationally Certified Vocational Evaluator, and Internationally Certified Psychometric Evaluator.
 Mr. Hallissey is passionate about guiding individuals in accessing their potential to develop meaningful and rewarding careers.
-For the past five years, he has provided vocational counseling and evaluation services to individuals with disabilities through the Florida Vocational Rehabilitation program.
+For the past five years, he has provided vocational evaluation and career assessment services to individuals with disabilities through the Florida Vocational Rehabilitation program.
 Chris has also completed earning capacity assessments in marital dissolution and personal injury cases.
-Mr. Hallissey is an at large board member for FRA, the Secretary for the Tampa Bay FRA chapter, and the Membership Chair for the Vocational Evaluation and Career Assessment Professionals (VECAP), and the President of the SW Florida District of IARP.
+Mr. Hallissey is an at large board member for FRA, the Secretary for the Tampa Bay FRA chapter, the Membership Chair for the Vocational Evaluation and Career Assessment Professionals (VECAP), and the President of the SW Florida District of IARP.

 William E. Hudson, Sr. Ph.D., CRC, CHS